 Like all changesets, Liquibase will try to run each SQL file in its own transaction.
 Since most statements are auto-committing on most databases, it is best to have a single statement per SQL file.
 Otherwise, if the second statement fails but the first auto-commits, Liquibase will be in an indeterminate state due to the half-ran changeset.

 Liquibase Formatted SQL

-Rather than using standard SQL in your files, consider using Liquibase-formatted SQL for some or all of your files.
-Liquibase-formatted SQL is designed to be backwards-compatible with standard SQL but allows you more flexibility and power within Liquibase, such as the ability to run preconditions, use changelog parameters, filter statements by database or context, and more.
-Liquibase-formatted SQL also allows you to specify multiple changeset blocks within a single file.
+Rather than using standard SQL in your files, consider using Liquibase formatted SQL for some or all of your files.
+Liquibase-formatted SQL is designed to be backward-compatible with standard SQL but allows you more flexibility and power within Liquibase, such as the ability to run preconditions, use changelog parameters, filter statements by database or context, and more.
+Liquibase formatted SQL also allows you to specify multiple changeset blocks within a single file.

 --liquibase formatted sql --changeset nvoxland:1 create table cart (id int primary key, created_date date); --changeset nvoxland:2 create table cart_item (id int primary key, created_date date, cart_id int, line_item int, quantity int);

 liquibase update, when you select from databasechangelog you will see a row with id=”1” author=”nvoxland” filename=”com/example/liquibase0030-start-cart.sql” and a row with id=”2” author=”nvoxland” filename=”com/example/liquibase0030-start-cart.sql”.
 Because of the formatting, Liquibase is seeing each chunk of the file as a separate changeset and any new changesets you append to the file will be handled correctly as well.